toggio/SecureTokenizer/README.md

 - `string (binary)` **encrypt(string $string, string $key=null)**: Encrypts a given string (such as a token, nonce, or even text or binary data) with the specified key or the default key if none is provided.
 Useful for sending encrypted data using `$nonce` or `$lsToken` as key.
 - `string (binary)` **decrypt(string $string, string $key=null)**: Decrypts a given string (such as a token, nonce, or even text or binary data) with the specified key or the default key if none is provided.
 Useful for receiving encrypted data using `$nonce` or `$lsToken` as key.

+## Help us

+If you find this project useful and would like to support its development, consider making a donation.
+Any contribution is greatly appreciated!

+**Bitcoin (BTC) Address:** `3Ctmurhy18PmkTKPa2s7PjfAKzR8ZBj8Na`

 ## Third-Party Licenses

 This project includes code from [**js-sha256**](https://github.com/emn178/js-sha256) by **Chen, Yi-Cyuan**, released under the [MIT License](https://opensource.org/license/mit)